 When you set about a digital transformation, there will be excitement and lots of ideas on your team or the entire organisation.
 It is an exquisite kind of energy to have when building your new website, your new mobile app, or a piece of software for your business.
-Yet, revamping the digital footprint will also require careful planning and considerations, especially in the early stages, including ideation and project scoping.
+Yet, revamping the digital footprint will require careful planning and considerations, especially in the early stages, including ideation and project scoping.

 At Infosit, we do that through a discovery workshop - a structured session with clients and partners in which we define the shape and scope of digital products.